jakub-g/MonokaiAndroidStudio/README.md

 1. Download the `Monokai_Android.jar` or clone this repository.
 2. In Android Studio choose `File > Import Settings ...`

+## Updating the JAR from source files

+1. Clone this repo, `cd` to `src`
+2. Zip all the files inside and rename the file from `whatever.zip` to `Monokai_Android.jar`
+3. Move the zip up to the git root

 ## Monokai Theme Colors

 ### OSX (RGB)